-6I expect the higher factor price of labour not to be offset by increases in labour productivity (although this could be assumed in a world without personal taxes in which employees are paid a wage equal to their marginal
+6I expect the higher factor price of labour not to be offset by increases in labour productivity (although this could be assumed in a world without personal taxes in which employees are paid a wage equal to their marginal productivity (Pindyck and Rubinfeld, 2018)).
+Thus, ceteris paribus, a taxinduced increase in the factor price of labour results in a lower attractiveness of labour relative to capital.

-7I assume that labour and capital are, on the margin, substitutes (e.g., Dyreng et al., 2017; Jacob et al., 2018).
+$^{^7}$ I assume that labour and capital are, on the margin, substitutes (e.g., Dyreng et al., 2017; Jacob et al., 2018).
 Please refer to hypothesis one in section 2.2 for a detailed explanation.
 For a substitution response to be economically reasonable, capital is also assumed to have a productivity greater than zero, and firms are assumed to keep their output level constant.

-8In a wider sense, personal taxes can be a variable not just including the top marginal income tax rate on labour income, τ^{ρ} , but also labour-related costs such as social security contributions which drive a wedge between w_g and w_n .
-These additional labour costs are effectively part of the gross wage, wg_n , and thus are expected to have the same economic effect on firm-level investment as the pure personal tax rate τ^{ρ} .
-Although these labour-related of firms.
+8In a wider sense, personal taxes can be a variable not just including the this, I develop four hypotheses on the investment behaviour of firms.
 In hypothesis one, I predict the average investment response.
 Hypotheses two, three, and four, then extend the scope of my model and capture cross-sectional variation in the responsiveness of capital investment.